SparkyDan555/ESPHome-SACN/README.md

   - `multicast`: Multicast communication
   Default: `unicast`
 - **timeout** (*Optional*, time): Time to wait without sACN data before reverting to Home Assistant control.
 Default: `2500ms`
+- **blank_on_start** (*Optional*, bool): Whether to blank the light when the effect starts.
+Default: `false`

+## State Behavior

+The component implements the following state behavior:

+1. **Initial State**: When configured with `blank_on_start: true`, the light will appear as white/full brightness in Home Assistant but the physical output will be blank.

+2. **Effect Start**:
+   - With `blank_on_start: true`: Light blanks when effect starts
+   - With `blank_on_start: false`: Light maintains its current state

+3. **During Effect**:
+   - Light responds to incoming sACN data
+   - DMX values are logged at verbose level
+   - Single timeout notification when stream stops

+4. **Effect Stop/Timeout**:
+   - Light blanks on timeout
+   - Clean return to Home Assistant control
+   - No recursive state updates

 ## Example Configurations